learn-co-curriculum/java-arithmetic-relational-operators/README.md

   - When the computer evaluates the expression, we tend to say it "returns" that value.
   - Once the value is returned, it can then be used in other expressions.
-  - Expressions cannot be left on its own line within the source code.
+  - An expression cannot be left on its own line within the source code.
 If they are, then it will result in a compilation error.
 Expressions aren't a full instruction to the computer until its value is assigned to a variable or used in another expression.